FareHarbor/fareharbor-docs/external-api/endpoints.md

 * `PUT /companies/<shortname>/bookings/<Booking.uuid>/note/`

-The result of both creating, retrieving, and cancelling a booking is a `Booking` object.
+The result of creating, retrieving, or cancelling a booking is a `Booking` object.

 Example request: